trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 4](images/cae03.PNG)
 Fig. 4 The rest of the Caesarean encryption method and the beginning of the decryption method.

 For the encryption, it shows how when the file contents and the selected shift key are passed through that the for loop works one character at a time when switching to the shifted ciphertext.
 In the if loop within the for loop it shows that the way that the characters are determined is by their ASCII values so values 97 through 122 represent the lower case characters while 65 through 90 represent the upper case characters.
-For both upper and lower case the process is similar so it takes character variable ch and pulls one character from the fileText string variable that has the whole contents of the file.
-Next, the selected character is run through another if loop that checks to see what the current value is so that it can acurately loop back to the start of the alphabet for the respective case of that character.
-After that the character is passed to the string variable called altered, this variable stores each character that has been changed until the orginal string has been completed changed by the shift key.
-Then the string is passed to be stored into a new file to mark the ned of the encryption.
+For both upper and lower case, the process is similar so it takes character variable ch and pulls one character from the file text string variable that has the whole contents of the file.
+Next, the selected character is run through another if loop that checks to see what the current value is so that it can accurately loop back to the start of the alphabet for the respective case of that character.
+After that, the character is passed to the string variable called altered, this variable stores each character that has been changed until the original string has been completed changed by the shift key.
+Then the string is passed to be stored into a new file to mark the end of the encryption.

 ![Fig. 5](images/cae04.PNG)
 Fig. 5 Decryption of Caesarean encrypted text and other methods to get and set information for the encryption.

-For the decryption of the Caesarean encryption method it is the same as described for Fig. 3 and Fig. 4 but instead of encrypting the contents it decrypts it.
-So everything is the same until it gets to modifying the character itself at which point it works backwards or the opposite way that the encryption shifting works.
-Similarly, the character variable ch for the currently shifted or to be shifted variable is stored after being shifted into the string variable called decCae.
+For the decryption of the Caesarean encryption method, it is the same as described for Fig. 3 and Fig. 4 but instead of encrypting the contents, it decrypts it.
+So everything is the same until it gets to modify the character itself at which point it works backward or the opposite way that the encryption shifting works.
+Similarly, the character variable ch for the currently shifted or to be shifted variable is stored after being shifted into the string variable called decay.
 Then that string variable is returned to be stored into a new file to complete the decryption.
 The methods getShiftKey and setShiftKey both deal with the value of the shift key for the instance of the Caesarean encryption class.
-The getShiftKey is useful for if you forget the shift key and have not moved to another instance.
+The getShiftKey is useful if you forget the shift key and have not moved to another instance.
 While the setShiftKey is useful for adjusting the shift key if necessary for whatever reason.

 ![Fig. 6](images/des01.PNG)
 Fig.6 Shown in this image are all the libraries necessary for the function of the DES encryption class.